-The majority of the animals used in experiments in New Zealand are used in work related to animal based agriculture.
-In New Zealand, the farming and vivisection industries are heavily connected.
-Thousands of animals are experimented on in New Zealand every year in an attempt to sustain the commercial farming of animals and profits for the chemical companies.
-One way that people can help reduce the demand for vivisection in New Zealand is by not supporting animal agriculture.
-Adopting a vegan diet is the first and most effective way this can be done.
+The majority of the animals used in research, testing and teaching (RTT) in New Zealand are used in work related to animal-based agriculture.
+Thousands of animals are experimented on in NZ every year in an attempt to sustain the commercial farming of animals and profits for the chemical companies.

 Animals are experimented on:

 - in attempts to make them more productive (eg attempts to increase the milk yielded from cows)

 - to test and produce agricultural chemicals and animal remedies